britneydang/HandsonProject_SSIS/README.md

-# Hands on Project 2: SSIS
+# Hands on Project 2: ETL Using SSIS
 Project description: This project will mainly focus on SQL Server Integration Services for ETL tasks.

 Required instalation: